Regional District Service Establishing Bylaw Requirements

 Regional districts may submit their service establishing bylaws along with supporting materials by email to:

-- Ministry of Municipal Affairs and Housing, Governance and Structure Branch: LGGovernance@gov.bc.ca
+- Ministry of Municipal Affairs, Governance and Structure Branch: LGGovernance@gov.bc.ca

 A hard copy is not required.
 The bylaw should be attached separate from the supporting materials.